 Here’s what we have to say:

-Preliminary Measures to Take
+First Comes First: Preliminary Measures to Take

 Massage oils are naturally warming agents and are excellent for techniques requiring long, gliding strokes, such as Lomilomi or Swedish massage.
 Their molecular structure is smaller, allowing them to form a thin layer on the skin, which enhances the client’s ability to feel the temperature of implements like bamboo rods, hot stones, or crystal rollers.
 Oils provide deep moisturization for dry skin, absorbing until the skin can no longer take in more, leaving a slick surface for smooth, continuous strokes.
 This feature makes oils particularly effective in massages that utilize various tools, allowing them to glide effortlessly without tugging at the skin.

 On the other hand, massage creams have a thicker consistency and create more friction, making them suitable for targeted, precise manipulations used in sports massages or deep tissue treatments.
-Unlike oils, creams evaporate on the skin, producing a cooling effect.
-They absorb quickly without leaving a greasy residue, balancing moisturization with a clean finish that is beneficial if clients must resume daily activities post-massage.
+Unlike oils, creams tend to evaporate on the skin, producing a cooling effect.
+They absorb quickly without leaving a greasy residue, balancing moisturization with a clean finish that is beneficial if clients need to resume daily activities post-massage.
 This rapid absorption also makes creams ideal for deep fascial work, as their greater molecular structure slows down the strokes, allowing for thorough manipulation of the fascia while reducing the risk of muscle fiber damage and therapist injury.

 Factors to Consider When Choosing a Massage Oil